ctrlplusb/easy-peasy/README.md

 };
 ```

-In the case that your `useStoreState` implementation depends on an "external" value when mapping state, you should provide the respective "external" within the second argument to the `useStoreState`.
+In the case that your `useStoreState` implementation depends on an "external" value when mapping state, you should provide the respective external within the "dependencies" second argument to the `useStoreState`.
 This is a similar requirement to some of the official hooks that are bundled with React.
-The `useStoreState` hook will then track the external value and ensure that the state is remapped every time the external value(s) change.
+The `useStoreState` hook will then track the dependency and ensure that the state is remapped every time they change.

 ```javascript
 import { useStoreState } from 'easy-peasy';